Over six weeks we will explore the pyramids of ancient Egypt – perhaps the most famous and iconic monuments to survive from the ancient world.

 For a thousand years, pyramids were the preferred burial-monuments of the kings and queens of Egypt.
 They ranged in size, from structures that remain the most massive free-standing structures ever built, through to ones perhaps only twice the height of a human being.
 Some were never finished, never progressing beyond their foundations.

-The first three-week session will cover the Egyptian Old Kingdom (c.
+The first three-weeks will cover the Egyptian Old Kingdom (c.
 2600-2100 BC), the ‘classic’ period of pyramid building.
 This saw the invention of the pyramid, and the building of the vast Great Pyramid, before settling down to the construction of an increasingly-standardised series of monuments, which traded sheer size for the artistic beauty of their adjoining temples, and the theological sophistication of the texts that began to be carved within the pyramids’ chambers.

-The second three-week session will primarily cover the Egyptian Middle Kingdom (c.
+The second three-weeks will primarily cover the Egyptian Middle Kingdom (c.
 2000-1700 BC), when the concept of the pyramid was renewed, and a swathe of innovations introduced, in particular to protect the royal burial from robbers.
 This culminated in pyramids that surmounted incredible labyrinths, with openings concealed in ceilings and floors, and burial chambers carved out of single blocks of the hardest stone worked by ancient peoples.
 The session will also cover the end of the pyramid as a royal burial place in Egypt around 1500 BC – and its resurrection 800 years later in Sudan.

 About this course